 - Get the latest updates on NBAF through a question-answer session.

-- Enjoy free food, games and other fun activities on the east side of Calvin Hall.
+- Enjoy free snacks and fun activities on the east lawn of Calvin Hall.

-- Learn more about the history of the College of Business Administration as the college
+- Learn more about the new College of Business Administration building, opening in 2016.

 - Watch historical figures come to life in a “living” wax museum in Bluemont Hall.